ogradyc01/GoldenCheetah/Side-Bar_General-handling.md

 (Screen shot  side bar layout panes and menu at bottom marked)

-** Horizontal Panes - side bars contain a number of horizontal panes, which deliver the side bar functionality.
+* Horizontal Panes - side bars contain a number of horizontal panes, which deliver the side bar functionality.
 The area a pane occupies can be changed by dragging the pane header using the mouse.
 Some side bar pane contain subsections, which can be resized the same way.

 (GIF - drag of pane header)

-** Pane Selection
+* Pane Selection - the visibility of side bar panes/features is controlled by the pane selection at the bottom of the side bar.
+Each icon toogles the visibility for one side bar pane/feature.
+Mouse-over on the icons shows a short text for the icon.